 Once the estate is opened, the administrator or the executor receive a document titled “Letters of Office.”
 These letters are used to act on behalf of the estate.
 The letters should be presented to banks and title companies.
 The administrator or executor should open a bank account and then begin paying any debts of the estate, such as utility bills affiliated with real property.

 Typically, an estate in Cook County may be opened and closed within 14 months.
 It may only be necessary to attend court twice: once to open the estate and once to close.
 Closing the estate entails only filing a final report and presenting receipts to the court.
 Unfortunately, not all families are “typical” and a conflict may arise necessitating further court involvement.
 Please visit our webpage about litigation if you are concerned a conflict may arise in your family during the probate process.

 Probate Services Provided by the probate lawyers at Hays Firm:

 - Determine whether probate is necessary

 - Draft all documents and pleadings relating to opening and closing a probate estate

 - Provide advice and consultation to executors and administrators

-Hays Firm LLC routinely helps clients resolve these types of disputes prior to litigation.
+The probate lawyers at Hays Firm LLC routinely helps clients resolve these types of disputes prior to litigation.
 We work with our clients to evaluate the conflict and determine whether the disputes can be resolved through mediation.
 However, when litigation is necessary, we prosecute our clients’ claims in the appropriate court.